- Population: 9.7 million

-Over 600,000 Syrians have fled to Jordan since the onset of the Syrian conflict.
-Most live outside of formal refugee camps.
+Since the onset of the Syrian conflict, Jordan has welcomed over 670,000 Syrian refugees.
+Four out of five Syrian refugees in Jordan live in urban areas—majority under poverty.
 The IRC provides healthcare, works to protect and empower women and girls, and runs economic programs for refugees and strained host communities.

 What caused the crisis in Jordan?

-Domestic issues such as water scarcity, high unemployment rates and overtaxed schools are only being made worse.
-As a result, refugees struggle to earn a living, keep their children in school, and get adequate food and health care.
+Jordan continues to face a number of domestic challenges such as extreme water scarcity, high unemployment rates and an increasing number of poor people.
+As a result, refugees struggle more than ever to earn a living, keep their children in school, and get adequate food, housing and health care.

 What are the main humanitarian challenges?

 Most refugees in Jordan are living in urban areas where they are depleting their savings to pay rent or sheltering in abandoned buildings.

 Women and children, in particular, are at greater risks of experiencing violence, whether in our outside the home, whether in the home or out in the community.